Purdue Summer SURF Program

 Undergraduate students enrolled at Purdue and other U.S. institutions of higher education in a baccalaureate degree program with at least four academic semesters completed by the start of the program are eligible to apply.

-- continue to be enrolled as an undergraduate the following Fall session
+- continue to be enrolled as an undergraduate the following academic year,

-- have a minimum cumulative GPA of 3.0 out of 4 at the time of application
+- have a minimum cumulative GPA of 3.0/4.0 or better (recommended) at the time of application,

-If you have participated in SURF in a previous year, you are no longer eligible for the current SURF program.
+Students who have participated in SURF in a previous year are not eligible for future years.

 Students will be selected based on